Cider-Braised Pork Chops with Apples

 - 2 Tbs. red wine vinegar

-- 1 Fuji apple, peeled, cored and cut into 8 wedges
+- 1 Fuji apple, peeled, halved, cored and cut into 8 wedges

+In a small bowl, stir together the oregano, five-spice powder, paprika, 1/2 tsp. salt and 1/4 tsp. pepper.
 Coat the pork chops evenly on both sides with the spice mixture.
-Transfer to a plate and let sit for 10 minutes.
+Set the meat on a plate and let stand for 10 minutes.

-In a large, deep, nonstick fry pan over medium-high heat, warm 2 tsp. of the canola oil.
+In a large, deep fry pan over medium-high heat, warm 2 tsp. of the oil.
 Add the onion and sauté until lightly browned, about 5 minutes.
-Transfer the onion to a plate.
+Transfer to a plate.

 Add the remaining 2 tsp. oil to the pan and return it to medium-high heat.
-Add the pork chops and sear until lightly browned on the bottom, about 4 minutes.
-Turn and brown the meat on the other side, 3 to 4 minutes.
-Transfer the meat to the plate holding the onion.
+Add the pork chops and sear until lightly browned, about 4 minutes.
+Turn and brown on the second side, 3 to 4 minutes.
+Transfer to the plate holding the onion.

-Return the pan to medium heat and pour in the cider and vinegar.
-Using a wooden spoon, scrape up all the browned bits from the pan bottom.
-Return the meat and onion to the pan and place the apple wedges on top of the meat.
+Place the pan over medium heat and pour in the cider and vinegar.
+Stir to scrape up any browned bits on the pan bottom.
+Return the pork and onion to the pan and arrange the apple wedges on top of the pork.
 Pour in the broth, cover and simmer until the chops are opaque throughout, about 10 minutes, reducing the heat if the liquid begins to boil.

 Transfer the chops, apple wedges and onion to a platter.
 Pour the milk into the pan, raise the heat to high and boil until the liquid is reduced by one-third, about 5 minutes.
 Pour the sauce over the chops and serve immediately.
 Serves 4.

 Adapted from Williams-Sonoma One Pot of the Day, by Kate McMillan (Weldon Owen, 2012)